CagriCatik/Battery-Systems-Technology/webpage/docs/theory/01_fundamentals/03_how_lithium_battery_works.md

-# How Does Lithium Battery Work?
+# Understanding the Working Principles of Lithium Batteries

 Lithium-ion batteries are ubiquitous in modern applications due to their high energy density, rechargeability, and long lifespan.
 They are integral to devices ranging from smartphones to electric vehicles (EVs), enabling the transition toward renewable energy systems.